 Our Ethos Team

-The Ethos team works alongside Miss Lewis and Maren Hedermann attending Ethos Days with other Federation School members.
+The Ethos team works alongside Mrs Perkins and Maren Hedermann attending Ethos Days with other Federation School members.
 They attend meetings held at the school and support other school members during the Collective Worship.
 Please click on the link below to find out more about our Ethos Team.